 Digital transformation (DT or DX) is the latest buzz word, but why is it important for small and medium sized businesses?
 How is it different from upgrading tech?
 And why the recent sudden focus?

 Before we dig into digital transformation, we have to level set and talk about technology more broadly.
 It’s a pillar in every business regardless of size.
 It’s process and methods, not just information technology or kit.
 In short, it’s key to being competitive.

 For business, information technology is a significant subset.
 It’s important because it reduces cost, increases speed, helps make better decisions, and do things that weren’t possible before.
-For example, in manufacturing you can quickly design and customise for your customer’s needs.
+For example, in manufacturing you can design and customise for your customer’s needs faster.
 Broadly, it allows business to reach new customers, innovate and do it better than others.

 Changing Digital world

 The increased interest in digital transformation was triggered by recent events.
 Last year, many businesses made a big digital shift to work around lockdowns and rules.
 Most had to adapt to staff working at home.
 Some had to adapt to remote selling.
 It also impacted many other aspects of delivery and support.
 But it also transformed the way we stay in touch with friends and family.
 Suddenly, a new world of using technology opened new possibilities.